holoviz/lumen/docs/getting_started/build_dashboard.md

 :::
 ::::

+## 4. Create a plot view
-The table gives a good understanding of the data, but to really understand it, we have to visualize it.
+The table gives us a primer of the data source, but to start understanding patterns in the data, we have to visualize it.
-This can be done with a [hvplot](https://hvplot.holoviz.org/) view and is as easy as replacing the table type with a hvplot type.
+This can be done with an [hvplot](https://hvplot.holoviz.org/) view and it is as easy as replacing the `table` type with a `hvplot` type.

 ::::{tab-set}
 :::{tab-item} YAML